Time to dust off the ol' blog...

 They scheduled a nephrectomy for December

-so he would be okay in time for Christmas.
+okay in time for Christmas.

 The morphine they gave him seemed too much.